 What if you are more of a naturalist type and want to go explore the Texas landscape on foot?
 Check out the Lockhart State Park, which offers some four-season family fun and hiking opportunities right near town.
 Be sure to swing into the Chaparral Coffee Company, Lockhart’s lone coffeehouse and bakery, for some sweet treats and soothing sips after your day in the hot prairie sun.

-With so much to do, and nearly always some kind of festival or rodeo going on, Lockhart has plenty to offer Texans who are looking to relocate to that little piece of down-home outside of the metropolitan Austin area.
-Whether it’s for the day, a quick weekend away, or a permanent move, Lockhart is looking forward to welcoming you with open arms and a grin as big as this wide-open state.
+With so much to do, and nearly always some kind of festival or rodeo going on, a new home in Lockhart has plenty to offer Texans who are looking to relocate to that little piece of down-home outside of the metropolitan Austin area.
+Whether it’s for the day, a quick weekend away, or a permanent move, there’s plenty Lockhart land for sale and is looking forward to welcoming you with open arms and a grin as big as this wide-open state.
 See you soon buckaroo!